zoedacuycuy/AHEAD_at_site_tailwind/README.md

-# AHEAD_AT_site
+# AHEAD_AT_site_tailwind

-This repository serves as the website for AHEAD's Adaptive Testing Website.
+This is the same repository as the  AHEAD_AT_site, however to preserve the basic structure made by will (@wilyanse) I made a separate repository but with tailwind and bootstrap configuration.
+Take note that the login.html and register.html is coded with bootstrap.
+While the base.html(/navbar) is coded with tailwind.

 # Table of Contents